Sethi elected chairman of Pakistan Cricket Board

 Sethi, 69, will replace Shaharyar Khan, who quit because of health and personal reasons after completing his tenure.

-Sethi was unopposed and was unanimously elected by a new 10-member PCB board of governors.
+Sethi was unopposed and was unanimously elected by a new nine-member PCB board of governors.

 Pakistan's deposed Prime Minister Nawaz Sharif had appointed Sethi as member of the board of governors last month.
 It is mandatory, according to the PCB's constitution, that the chairman should be elected from the members of the board of governors.